andrewhopper/itmcp/docs/performance_optimization.md

 ## Conclusion

-Pandora's Shell is engineered to deliver enterprise-grade performance with high scalability and rapid response times.
+itmcp's Shell is engineered to deliver enterprise-grade performance with high scalability and rapid response times.
 Through careful architecture, resource management, and configurable optimizations, the system can handle 10,000+ concurrent users while maintaining response times of 200ms or less.